renpy/renpy/sphinx/source/self_voicing.rst

 Alternative text
     Alternative text is supplied by a displayable's :propref:`alt` style property.
-It can also be supplied by actions supplied to buttons and values supplied to bars.
-Explicitly supplied alternative takes precedence over text supplied by actions or values, and both take precedence over text extracted from Text displayables.
+It can also be supplied by instances of the :class:`Action` and :class:`BarValue` classes.
+    Explicitly supplied alternative text takes precedence over text supplied by Actions or BarValues, and both take precedence over text extracted from Text displayables.

     Alternative text is translated using Ren'Py's string translation mechanism.
 Alternative text takes precedence over text extracted